vue-gl/vue-gl/README.md

 - Scenes
   - [x] **[VglScene](src/vgl-scene.js)** - Corresponding to [THREE.Scene](https://threejs.org/docs/index.html#api/scenes/Scene)
 ## Contribution
-Are you interested in enhance this product?
+Are you interested in enhance this product ?
-Thanks!
+We're really glad and thanks a lot !
-To start development, see https://github.com/vue-gl/vue-gl/wiki/Contribution-guide
+To start development, see [CONTRIBUTING.md](CONTRIBUTING.md).